 Sophomore Year Experience Program (SYE): The Sophomore Year Experience Program is an extension of the Freshman Year Experience.
 It provides innovative programs and opportunities specifically designed to assist second year students or sophomores in making a successful transition from first year to second year.
 The SYE Program aids in empowering sophomore students to define themselves through personal growth and development, social interaction, career exploration, academic success, community service, and leadership development.
-For additional information contact Mr. Brandon Bigelow at 662-254-3828.
+For additional information, please call 662-254-8376.